Covid 19 coronavirus: Quarantine for Dr Anthony Fauci, White House Virus Task Force members

 Six people who had been in contact with Miller were scheduled to fly with Pence on Friday to Des Moines, Iowa, on Air Force Two.
 They were removed from the flight just before it took off, according to a senior administration official.

-None of those people was exhibiting symptoms, but all were asked to deplane so they could be tested "out of an abundance of caution," a senior administration official told reporters traveling with Pence.
+None of those people was exhibiting symptoms, but all were asked to deplane so they could be tested "out of an abundance of caution", a senior administration official told reporters traveling with Pence.
 All six later tested negative, the White House said.

 The official said staff in the West Wing are tested regularly but much of Pence's staff — which works next door in the Executive Office Building — are tested less frequently.
-Katie Miller was not on the plane and had not been scheduled to be on the trip.
+Miller was not on the plane and had not been scheduled to be on the trip.

 Pence, who is tested on a regular basis, was tested Friday.
 Miller tweeted she was "doing well" and looked forward to getting back to work.

-White House chief of staff Mark Meadows said the administration was stepping up mitigation efforts already recommended by public health experts and taking other unspecified precautions to ensure the safety of the president.
+White House chief of staff Mark Meadows said the administration was stepping up mitigation efforts already recommended by public health experts and taking other unspecified precautions to ensure the safety of the President.
 He said the White House was "probably the safest place that you can come," but the he was reviewing further steps to keep Trump and Pence safe.

 The White House requires daily temperature checks of anyone who enters the White House complex and has encouraged social distancing among those working in the building.
 The administration has also directed regular deep cleaning of all work spaces.
-Anyone who comes in close proximity to the president and vice president is tested daily for Covid-19.
+Anyone who comes in close proximity to the President and vice-president is tested daily for Covid-19.

-Trump's valet's case marked the first known instance where a person who has come in close proximity to the president has tested positive since several people present at his private Florida club were diagnosed with Covid-19 in early March.
+Trump's valet's case marked the first known instance where a person who has come in close proximity to the President has tested positive since several people present at his private Florida club were diagnosed with Covid-19 in early March.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website